qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 {{< /rawhtml >}}

 {{< note >}}
+ℹ️&nbsp;&nbsp;
-ℹ️&nbsp;&nbsp;The related Cloud Native Night Mainz talk can be found on
+The related Cloud Native Night Mainz talk can be found on
 <a href="https://speakerdeck.com/aeimer/ais-secret-weapon-turning-documents-into-knowledge-cwyd">Speakerdeck</a>.
 {{< /note >}}

-**In this article we will show you how "Chat with Your Documents" (CWYD) works and how you can use it to push your efficiency working with documents and information in general.**
+**In this article we will show you how "Chat with Your Documents" (CWYD) works and how you can use it to push your efficiency working with documents and information in general with AI.**

 CWYD allows you to interact with text-based documents, such as PDFs or Word files, using a large language model (LLM --- often referred as AI).
 You can query specific information from documents, and the model will provide relevant responses based on the content.